your French knitting companion

 Common Mistakes to Avoid

-Forgetting about yarn weight.
-A chunky sweater and a fingering-weight sweater will have completely different stitch counts even for the same size.
-Make sure your yarn weight matches the original, or adjust accordingly.
+Misreading yarn weight.
+A chunky sweater knit at 2.5 stitches per inch and a fingering-weight sweater knit at 8 stitches per inch will have completely different stitch counts even for identical measurements.
+Make sure your chosen yarn weight is appropriate for the fabric you see in the photo โ€” or consciously choose a different weight and recalculate everything from scratch.

 Ready to Try It?